VampToshikazu/VampToshikazu/README.md

 - =★ Pls dont copy/take inspo of my ponies/skins . unless we're close/friends [ask first]
 - =★ I do NOT roleplay, dont go up to me and expect me to start acting like the character with you.
 - =★ Being covered will always make me move away, i like being able to see my pony/skin [doesnt apply to C+H]
-- =★ Cuddled + Hides R always welcome, if my name has [C+H] you dont need to ask for permission
+- =★ Cuddled + Hides R always welcome, if my name has [C+H] you dont need to ask for permission <3
 - =★ i will hide anyone i feel uncomfortable around
+- =★ i dont mind boops/kisses, just dont stand there doing it for like 5 minutes
 - =★ Usually sitting at jojo/docks/cod area [ALL IN SAFE] with friends or just hanging out . feel free to int w/ me i dont bite :3
 - =★ Crowns are appreciated !mwa!